connectivecpp/chops-net-ip/README.md

 ### Wait Queue

 Wait Queue is a multi-reader, multi-writer FIFO queue for transferring data between threads.
 It is templatized on the type of data passed through the queue as well as the queue container type.
 Data is passed with value semantics, either by copying or by moving (as opposed to a queue that transfers data by pointer or reference).
 The wait queue has both wait and no-wait pop semantics, as well as simple "close" and "open" capabilities (to allow graceful shutdown or restart of thread or process communication).
 A fixed size container (e.g. a `ring_span`) can be used, eliminating any and all dynamic memory management (useful in embedded or performance constrained environments).
+Similarly, a circular buffer that only allocates on construction can be used, which eliminates dynamic memory management when pushing values on to the queue.

 Wait Queue is inspired by code from Anthony Williams' Concurrency in Action book (see [References Section](#references)), although heavily modified.